-Position Responsibilities General Manager Operations • Take overall leadership and responsibility for compliance with environmental approvals. • Provide adequate resourcing (personnel and financial) to enable full implementation of the BioMP.
-Environmental Superintendent Report any land related incidents in accordance with legal requirements. • Identify land management risks and budget for sufficient resources to effectively manage those risks.
+Position Responsibilities General Manager Operations Take overall leadership and responsibility for compliance with environmental approvals.
+Provide adequate resourcing (personnel and financial) to enable full implementation of the BioMP.
+Environmental • Report any land related incidents in accordance with legal requirements.
+Superintendent Identify land management risks and budget for sufficient resources to effectively manage those risks.
 Effectively implement and approve the GDP procedure.
-Effectively implement and oversee any pre-clearance survey. • Provide training to all employees and contractors in environmental awareness, legal responsibilities and land management methods.
-Restrict access to rehabilitation areas where necessary. • Oversee communication of conditions of approval to relevant site personnel and contractors. • Participate in site planning sessions so that adequate time is scheduled to implement pre-clearance surveys and the VCP. • Coordinate progressive site rehabilitation as final landforms become available.
+Effectively implement and oversee any pre-clearance survey.
+Provide training to all employees and contractors in environmental awareness, legal responsibilities and land management methods.
+Restrict access to rehabilitation areas where necessary.
+Oversee communication of conditions of approval to relevant site personnel and contractors.
+Participate in site planning sessions so that adequate time is scheduled to implement pre-clearance surveys and the VCP. • Coordinate progressive site rehabilitation as final landforms become available.
 Coordinate weed and pest control monitoring and control measures.
 Coordinate native seed collection.
-Oversee monitoring of rehabilitation areas. • Evaluate results of monitoring programs and where appropriate implement changes to management measures and controls. • Oversee implementation of the BioMP and regulatory reporting in relation to the BioMP.
+Oversee monitoring of rehabilitation areas.
+Evaluate results of monitoring programs and where appropriate implement changes to management measures and controls.
+Oversee implementation of the BioMP and regulatory reporting in relation to the BioMP.
 Coordinate relevant reviews and revisions of the BioMP.
-Mine Manager/Construction Manager • Ensure provisions of the BioMP are adhered to during mining and construction activities. • Ensure the GDP process, pre-clearance surveys and VCP are adhered to in accordance with this BioMP, prior to mining or construction activities.
-Project Manager • Complete the GDP forms and seek approval from the Environmental Superintendent prior to disturbance.
+Environmental Advisor Provide support to Environmental Superintendent responsibilities.
+Mine Manager/Construction Manager Ensure provisions of the BioMP are adhered to during mining and construction activities.
+Ensure the GDP process, pre-clearance surveys and VCP are adhered to in accordance with this BioMP, prior to mining or construction activities.
+Project Manager Complete the GDP forms and seek approval from the Environmental Superintendent prior to disturbance.
 Delineate areas to be cleared/disturbed.
 Comply with all requirements of the GDP process.
 Implement VCP procedure and GDP process.
 Implement fauna habitat salvage strategies.
 Implement topsoil management strategies.
+All Employees Comply with all requirements of the GDP process.
+Adhere to GDP conditions.